 |Serienummer||Routledge Studies in Religion and Politics|

 Exploring Religious Diversity and Covenantal Pluralism in Asia

-This book examines the growing diversity of religions and worldviews across South & Central Asia, and the factors affecting prospects for 'covenantal pluralism' in these regions.
-Going beyond banal appeals for mere 'tolerance', the theory of covenantal pluralism calls for a constitutional order of religious freedom and equal treatment combined with a culture of practical religious literacy and everyday virtues of engagement across lines of religious difference.
+This book examines the growing diversity of religions and worldviews across East & Southeast Asia, and the factors affecting prospects for 'covenantal pluralism' in these regions.

 According to the Pew Religious Diversity Index, half of the world’s most religiously diverse countries are in Asia.
 The presence of deep religious/worldview difference is often seen as a potential threat to socio-political cohesion or even as a source of violent conflict.
 Yet in Asia (as elsewhere) the degree of this diversity is not consistently associated with socio-political problems.
 Indeed, while religious difference is implicated in some social challenges, there are also many instances of respectful multi-faith engagement, practical collaboration, and peaceful debate.

-Volume II offers a pioneering exploration of the prospects for this robust and non-relativistic type of pluralism in South & Central Asia.
-(Volume I examined East & Southeast Asia.)
+Volume I offers a pioneering exploration of the prospects for this robust and non-relativistic type of pluralism in East & Southeast Asia.
+(Volume II examines South & Central Asia.)
 The chapters in these volumes originally appeared as research articles in a series on covenantal pluralism published by The Review of Faith & International Affairs.